-Make this process more efficient by organizing your mortgage CRM to alert you of upcoming events and occasions.
+Make this process more efficient by organizing your mortgage CRM to alert you about upcoming events and occasions.

 4. Personalized gift after Closing

-A small gift after a successful closing can be a great way to solidify the relationship with your borrowers at the peak of their happiness.
+A small gift after a successful closing is a great sales technique to solidify the relationship with your borrowers at the peak of their happiness.
 The best gifts are those that leave a lasting emotional imprint of the moment.

 Avoid perishables.
 Once they’re gone, they’re forgotten.

 We learned long ago that maintaining a high-touch level of communication with borrowers during the loan process was one of the keys to a satisfying customer experience.
 It is also extremely time-consuming to manually update every client with their loan status.